maxanisimov/maxanisimov.github.io/_pages/about.md

 I earned my MSc in Econometrics at [Erasmus University Rotterdam](https://www.eur.nl/en) and BSc (Hons) at [Higher School of Economics](https://www.hse.ru/en/), majoring in Mathematical Economics and minoring in Data Science & Machine Learning.

 I hold a UK Global Talent visa as an emerging leader in AI & ML.
-I have also received multiple academic merit-based scholarships during my academic studies, including full scholarship for my PhD project and Holland Scholarship for excellent students from outside of the EEA.
+I have received multiple academic merit-based scholarships, including full funding for my PhD project and the Holland Scholarship for excellent students from outside of the EEA.

 A data-driven personal website
 ======